The Feast of Unleavened Bread.

 Israel was then told to: "Celebrate the Festival of Unleavened Bread, because it was on this very day that I brought your divisions out of Egypt.
 Celebrate this day as a lasting ordinance for the generations to come".
 (Exodus 12:17).

 At this point in the Jewish history, God determined that He would deliver His people from bondage in Egypt through the "Judgement through Plagues".
-"So I will stretch out my hand and strike the Egyptians with all the wonders that I will perform among them.
+"So I will stretch out My hand and strike the Egyptians with all the wonders that I will perform among them.
 After that, he will let you go".
 (Exodus 3:20).

 God poured out His wrath upon Pharaoh and the Egyptians in the form of the ten plagues.
 Each of the plagues proved the supremacy of the One True God, over all the false "gods" of Egypt.